formsandflows/PACo/Components/PACo_Tabs_A.md

 This PACo canvas component is responsive.

 A menu indicator (3 dots) is shown when there are tabs to show which cannot be shown because the width is too small.
 The idea is that when the menu indicator is clicked on, a tabs menu is shown.
-This tabs is another PACo canvas component: PACo_TabsMenu_A
+This tabs menu is another PACo canvas component: PACo_TabsMenu_A

 The selected tab has a marker below the text.
 In the image above, the selected tab is: Form